-You should wear safety eyewear simply because they are the best defense against eye injuries.
+You should wear safety eyewear because they are the best defense against eye injuries.
 They protect your eyes from a myriad of potential hazards at work, home and outdoors.
-In a comprehensive way, safety eyewear saves businesses and workers a tremendous amount of time and money.
-And if this evidence isn’t convincing enough, the benefits also have a significant impact on overall, long-term eye health.
+Comprehensively, safety eyewear saves businesses and workers a tremendous amount of time and money.
+Also, wearing safety eyewear can have a significant impact on overall, long-term eye health.

 Safety Eyewear Is The Best Defense Against Eye Injuries

-Even though, as ASOT President Ferenc Kuhn, MD, Ph.D., notes:
+Even though, notes ASOT President Ferenc Kuhn, MD, Ph.D., slipping on a pair of safety glasses is quick and easy…

-“Slipping on a pair of safety glasses is quick and easy,” many people often fail to do so.
-“Unfortunately,” Kuhn explains, “compared to other common-sense safety steps such as wearing seatbelts, using protective eyewear does not happen frequently enough.”
+“Many people often fail to do so.
+Compared to other common-sense safety steps such as wearing seatbelts, using protective eyewear does not happen frequently enough.”

-The best case scenario is that safety eyewear prevents an injury from happening in the first place.
+The best-case scenario is that safety eyewear prevents an injury from happening in the first place.
 At a minimum, they almost always lessen the severity of an injury and prevent permanent eye damage.
-In the majority of cases, standard safety glasses provide ample protection against most hazards.

 Workplaces Require Safety Eyewear

 The Occupational Health and Safety Administration (OSHA) is the agency of the DOL responsible for setting and enforcing protective workplace safety and health standards.
 Included in their standards are guidelines and requirements for selecting the best safety eyewear for virtually every workplace situation.